skovdev/skovdev/README.md

 ## &#x1F44B; Hi there, I'm Stanislav Kovalenko and I’m Senior Java Software Engineer

 <p>
-As a <b>Senior Software Engineer</b> with extensive <b>Java</b> experience, I'm highly skilled in problem-solving and enjoy taking on challenges.
+As a Senior Software Engineer with extensive Java experience, I'm highly skilled in problem-solving and enjoy taking on challenges.
 I write well-designed, testable, and efficient code.
 I quickly learn new technologies and succeed in both team and self-directed settings.
 My focus is on efficient design, performance optimization, and high code quality.
 I am passionate about continuous improvement and collaboration, always striving to enhance my skills and contribute effectively to every project
 </p>

 ## &#x1F575; About me